 One of them is “The Rule of 1948”, which states that women cannot pass citizenship to children born before January 1st, 1948.
 In other words, if your grandmother was born in 1922 and your father was born in 1942, you would not be eligible for citizenship.

-If you think this rule makes it impossible for you to obtain citizenship by descent, here are the good news:
+If you think this rule makes it impossible for you to obtain citizenship through ancestry, here is the good news:

 In 2009, the Italian Supreme Court overturned the ruling.
 But the Italian government is slow and the ruling from 2009 has still not been made law.

-If your application is affected by this rule, it will initially be rejected.
+If your application to become an Italian citizen is affected by this rule, it will initially be rejected.
 But you can take this rejection to court and get it appealed.

 Pro Tip: